Benjamin O. Jimerson-Phillips: Biography

-He worked on the biopic Resurrection: The J.R.
-Richard Story, starring David Ramsey, Kenya Moore, Sara Stokes and Charles Durning.
-He was involved in other media projects, including the comedy Player’s School, the reality series The House of Divas, and the World War One film Camp Logan.
-He produced and directed "COGIC Pioneers Tribute", and is in development for the Prince Documentary "A Royal Loss".
+Jimerson-Philips has produced nine motion pictures.
+He worked on the 2005 biopic Resurrection: The J.R.
+Richard Story.
+He was involved in other media projects, including the comedy Player’s School, the reality series The House of Divas, and the war film Camp Logan.

-Jimmerson-Phillips was commissioned as a "Goodwill Ambassador" by Arkansas Governors Jim Guy Tucker and Mike Huckabee.
-In early 2000 he ran for City Council in the city of Little Rock, refusing to accept donations.
-In 2005 he was appointed as a "Colonel" on the Staff of New Mexico Governor Bill Richardson.
-He traveled with and Represented Denise Matthews, also known as Vanity (Vanity 6 fame).
-He was recognized in a Special California State Senate Resolution #728 in 1991 & Resolution #1729 in 2006.
+Jimerson-Phillips was commissioned as a "Goodwill Ambassador" by Arkansas governors Jim Guy Tucker and Mike Huckabee.
+In early 2000, he ran for City Council of Little Rock, refusing to accept donations.
+In 2005, he was appointed as a "Colonel" on the Staff of New Mexico Governor Bill Richardson.
+He traveled with and represented Denise Matthews, also known as Vanity.
+He was honored in Special California State Senate Resolution #728 in 1991 and Resolution #1729 in 2006.